diffusionstudio/core/README.md

 I’m excited to contribute to the next generation of video editing technology.

-Here’s a more human-readable and clearer license notice for your README that explicitly states that individuals and companies can use the library for free as long as they don’t monetize their project.
-It also clarifies that projects can later become commercial as long as they obtain a proper license at that time.

 ## License

 This library is free to use under the **Diffusion Studio Non-Commercial License**, as long as your project is **not monetized**.